culmat/eExplorer/README.md

 Features

-- Sync with package manager
+- sync with package explorer
+- sync with project explorer

 Explorer is a tool many of us use every day and many of us customize to their needs, so it is only natural we long for an easy integration in Eclipse.